Charlitoes/cse15l-lab-reports/lab_1.md

 **Lab Report 1 - Remote Access and FileSystem**

-1. Examples of cd, ls, and cat with no arguments **cd** with no arguments would bring us back to our home directory **ls** with no arguments would show all the directories and files that are within the home directory **cat** with no arguments would allow us to print something then the console would print whatever we inputted
+1. Examples of cd, ls, and cat with no arguments\n **cd** with no arguments would bring us back to our home directory\n **ls** with no arguments would show all the directories and files that are within the home directory\n **cat** with no arguments would allow us to print something then the console would print whatever we inputted\n

 2. Examples of cd, ls, and cat with a path to a directory as an argument **cd** with a path to a directory would take us to the directory that we inputted